kj2wong/pebble_workout_journal/README.md

 A simple pebble app to keep track of your gym workouts.
 Specifically, your sets and reps of different lifting exercises.

-Note: The initial project commit contains only the framework for a new Pebble app, as created by the command:
+Note: The app currently contains the following functionality (still in progress)

-$ pebble new-project workout-journal
+	-Implemented the window that will be counting your reps